aeriab/fancy-website-project/README.md

 http://localhost:3000

-To deploy the product using github pages, I use:
+To deploy the product using github pages, you must first ensure:

+Lines 7 & 8  on next.config.js are not commented out.

+Then you can run:
 ```bash
 npm run build
 npm run deploy